stanchev89/react-search-header-demo-app/README.md

 * useQueryParamState hook
 * useQuery (@tanstack React Query)

-Another topic is how could we optimise long data list rendering with our ViewportListRender custom component.
+Another topic is how we can optimise the rendering of a long list of data with our ViewportListRender custom component.

 ## Technologies used: